 26 March 2014

-Editorials - LETTER FROM CHINA - CHINA IN 2013, a zone of turbulence
+Editorials - Letter from China - CHINA WATCH MARKET in 2013, a zone of turbulence

 After years of growth at over 40 per cent, the Chinese market started to lose steam in 2012 and took a nose dive in 2013.
 Is this the chronicle of a pre-announced crisis or the effect of the (...)